dibley1973/the-train-exchange/README.md

 ## Background
 Born out of conversations with fellow model train enthusiasts, this idea is to provide an online mechanism for model train enthusiasts to buy, sell, swap, or part exchange models from each other, without incurring the increasing fees that eBay imposes.
 The site will not be responsible for the financial transactions, but it will instead provide a mechanism to allow model trains available for sale or exchange to be searched for and allow initial contact between prospective buyers and sellers to be made.

+## Contributers
+No project succeeeds without contributers. for this project to succeed we will need contributers with the following skills:

+* Project managment
+* Business Analysis
+* Product Ownership
+* Software Engineering (See technology stack below for specific development skills we need)
+* Quality Assurance (Test plans, Manual Testing, user Acceptance Testing)

+Are you a railway modeller with any of these skills, and soem spare time?
+If so then we may need your help.

+## Sponsorship
+We will need to host the web site and the database and this costs money.
+We would be looking for model railway related compained to provide funding for hosting, in return for targeted adverts on the site

+## Technology Stack
+The website will use the following technologies:

+### Front End

+* HTML
+* CSS
+* JavaScript
+* JS template binding (Vue.js) (Skills from React or angular would be transferrable)

+## Back End

+* ASP.Net Core (C#)
+* Web API
+* Domain Driven Design
+* SQL (Possibly SQL server)